Earthport/rest-api-docs/Guides/making requests.md

 ### MIME types
 All requests and responses are JSON-formatted and UTF-8 encoded.

-An Accept header is required for all requests, for example:
+An 'Accept' header is required for all requests, for example:

 > Accept: application/json

-A Content-Type header must be given when sending data to the API (using POST and PUT endpoints), for example:
+A 'Content-Type' header must be given when sending data to the API (using POST and PUT endpoints), for example:

 > Content-Type: application/json